Help Desk Technician

 So as someone who worked in tech with the military: is Snowden a hero or a traitor?

-Asked by kitteh over 9 years ago
+Asked by kitteh about 10 years ago

 Sorry for the delay here.
 This is outside the scope of helpdesk questions.
 I do find that any individual that leaks information that is otherwise considered confidential is breaking the trust of its government.
 That man was cleared to do a job and it did not include releasing information.
 We know there are spies.
 We spy on other countries, we spy on our allies and us as citizens’ spy on our neighbors.
 His actions are his own and the consequences are self-inflicted whatever they may be.